megahertz/electron-simple-publisher/README.md

 This module makes easy to publish updates created by [electron-builder](https://github.com/electron-userland/electron-builder).
-Now SSH, github, ssh and local release transports are supported.
+Now SSH, github, ftp, Amazon S3 and local release transports are supported.
 You can enable update feature in your application using [electron-simple-updater](https://github.com/megahertz/electron-simple-updater)